Care and maintenance

 Teak is a heavy, hard wood with a high natural oil content, making garden furniture very weather-resistant.
 By applying teak oil, you can preserve the wood's original color, which would otherwise turn silvery-gray over time.

-DAILY CLEANING AND REGULAR MAINTENANCE
+DAILY CLEANING AND REGULAR CARE

-TIPS FOR CARING FOR PLASTIC
+TIPS FOR THE CARE OF PLASTIC

-DAILY CLEANING AND REGULAR MAINTENANCE
+DAILY CLEANING AND REGULAR CARE

 Glass